 Certain OJP recipients have the option of electing to use the "de minimis" indirect cost rate.
 An applicant that is eligible to use the "de minimis" rate that wishes to use the "de minimis" rate should attach written documentation to the application that advises OJP of both (1) the applicant's eligibility to use the "de minimis" rate, and (2) its election to do so.
 If an eligible applicant elects the "de minimis" rate, costs must be consistently charged as either indirect or direct costs, but may not be double charged or inconsistently charged as both.
-The "de minimis" rate may no longer be used once an approved federally negotiated indirect cost rate is in place.
+The "de minimis" rate is in place.
 (No entity that ever has had a federally approved negotiated indirect cost rate is eligible to use the "de minimis" rate.)

-6. Tribal Authorizing Resolution (if applicable)
+5. Tribal Authorizing Resolution (if applicable)